lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

--   Johnson, *A Shopkeeper's Millennium*
--   Nord, *Faith in Reading*
--   Joselit, *The Wonders of America*
--   Heinze, *Adapting to Abundance*
--   Michels, *A Fire in their Hearts*
+-   Michels, *A Fire in their Hearts*.
--   Lederhendler, *Jewish Immigrants and American Capitalism*
+-   Lederhendler, *Jewish Immigrants and American Capitalism*.
+-   Heinze, *Adapting to Abundance*.
+-   Joselit, *The Wonders of America*.

 ### September 28 (Week 5): Commodities